 To view a complete mapping of our RYDCs, click here.

-The Youth Development Centers (YDC) are for youth who have been committed to the custody of DJJ for long-term services and treatments.
+The Youth Development Campuses (YDC) are for youth who have been committed to the custody of DJJ for long-term services and treatments.

 Each YDC follows departmental policy and procedures based on federal and state law and professional standards.
 In addition, each facility provides youth services that include education, health, and mental health services, food services, resident counseling, substance abuse units, vocational programming, and family visitation, among other benefits.